Common questions about CUNE alerts

 Can I decline to receive emergency messages?
 (Or can I opt out of the system once I have opted in?

-You cannot opt out of calls to your dorm room phone (for on-campus students) or office phone (for faculty and staff).
-Nor can you opt out of email messages to your cune.org or cune.edu email.
+You cannot opt out of email messages to your cune.org or cune.edu email.
+Nor can you opt out of calls to your campus office phone (for faculty and staff).
 You can opt out of receiving messages on the phone numbers, the text message number and the alternate email you have provided.
 However, carefully consider whether you want to forgo receiving any communication in the event of a potential threat to your safety.
 To decline receipt of emergency communication login to Banner Self-Service and remove your contact information.

 I received the message but I missed the information.
 What should I do?